- Agronomic: corn, cotton, sorghum (milo), soybeans

 - Production Systems: general crop production

-The primary behavior-based objective is for the participants of this program to incorporate sustainable agricultural practices into integrated irrigation management strategies by implementing the principles and techniques identified below into their education and extension programs.
+The primary behavior-based objective is for the participants of this program to incorporate sustainable agricultural practices into integrated irrigation management strategies by implementing the below principles and techniques into their education and extension programs.